deeptiigupta/weatherApp/README.md

 # weatherApp
-A weather Application
-Built using HTML, CSS, Javascript.
+A weather application built using HTML, CSS, javascript.